Published By Janet Gershen-Siegel at June 6th, 2018

 The details subsection expands on the highlights section.
 It adds information such as the payment amount and frequency, and if a debt is secured.
 Secured vs. unsecured credit matters a good deal in case of a bankruptcy.
 This is because secured creditors get a favorable place in line for limited asset.

-This next part shows balances, past due amounts, aging categories, and dates of first delinquency (if any).
-These are for the most recent 12 month period.
+This next part shows balances, past due amounts, aging categories, and dates of first delinquency (if any) for the most recent 12 month period.

-The following segment shows trade accounts and so forth, as well as includes balances, aging categories, and a 24-month history.
+The following segment shows trade accounts and so forth.
+And it also includes balances, aging categories, and a 24-month history.

 Next up are public records.
 This section shows more in-depth details on judgments, liens, and bankruptcies.

-The next piece shows the particulars of what entered into your business failure risk summary report.
+The next piece shows the particulars of what went into your business failure risk summary report.

 The final component of the report shows any DBA information and any related files.
-It also show any other miscellaneous details which could be in a report.
-This includes comments.
+Plus it’s any other more or less miscellaneous information (for example, comments) which might be in a report.

 Now you know what goes into it, you can see what matters to Equifax.
 These are items such as public records, credit usage, and how you deal with your financial and nonfinancial accounts.

 You can improve your Equifax business credit report.
 Also, clear debts as fast as possible.
 Don’t go delinquent.
 Keep credit utilization within reason.
-As less than 30% of your overall available credit is best.
+This is because less than 30% of your overall available credit is best.
 Also, avoid overdue payments.